tderrien/thomas.derrien/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Genome Annotation"
+title = "Projects"
-subtitle = "lncRNAs and mRNAs annotation and classificationwith FEELnc"
+subtitle = "Genome Annotation"

 [content]